 Native scoring using the PREDICT function is currently supported in the Linux edition.

 In-database Python integration

 You can run Python in stored procedures, or execute Python remotely using the SQL Server computer as the compute context.
-This integration opens up new avenues for the vast community of Python developers and data scientists to use the power of SQL Server, and to explore innovations from Microsoft such as revoscalepy and microsoftml.
+This integration opens up new avenues for the vast community of Python developers and data scientists to use the power of SQL Server.

-SQL Server developers gain access to the extensive Python libraries from the open source ecosystem, including popular frameworks such as scikit-learn, Tensorflow, Caffe and Theano/Keras.
+SQL Server developers gain access to the extensive Python libraries from the open source ecosystem, including popular frameworks such as scikit-learn, Tensorflow, Caffe, and Theano/Keras.
+And be sure to explore innovations from Microsoft such as revoscalepy and microsoftml!

-But running Python in-database isn't just for machine learning; there are a myriad of other potential applications for integrating Python with SQL, leveraging the strengths of the respective languages to deliver more intelligent, powerful solutions.
+Running Python in-database isn't just about machine learning, by the way.
+There are a myriad of other potential applications for integrating Python with SQL, and using the power of each language to deliver more intelligent, powerful solutions.

-This release includes the final version of revoscalepy, which supplies Pythonic equivalents of the scalable, streaming algorithms in RevoScaleR.
+This release includes the final version of revoscalepy, which supplies Python equivalents of the algorithms in RevoScaleR.
 You can create Python models for linear and logistic regressions, decision trees, boosted trees, and random forests, all parallelizable, and capable of being run in remote compute contexts.

 For more information, see What is revoscalepy.

 This release supports use of multiple data sources and remote compute contexts.
 The data scientist or developer can execute Python code on a remote SQL Server, to explore data or build models without moving data.
 Use of remote compute contexts requires revoscalepy.